joshbegley/nyt-latest/README.md

 `When a B-25 bomber crashed into the Empire State Building in 1945, a Times photographer leaned far out to get close up.`\
 https://www.nytimes.com/2026/09/24/nyregion/ernie-sisto-photography.html

-**Netanyahu Attacks Mamdani in Heated U.N.
+**Mamdani Accuses Netanyahu of Spreading ‘Baseless Lies’ After U.N.
 Speech**\
 `The Israeli prime minister accused Mayor Zohran Mamdani, an outspoken critic of Israel, of antisemitism.
-Mr. Mamdani said Mr. Netanyahu was repeating “baseless lies.”`\
+The mayor has become a political foil for the prime minister.`\
 https://www.nytimes.com/2026/09/24/nyregion/netanyahu-mamdani-un-speech.html

 **Senate Defeats Bid to Direct Trump to End Iran War or Seek Approval**\